Concert Planning - FAQ

 As your venue, we are ultimately responsible for anything that knowingly occurs within our facility.
 As the overarching PCBU, we have the final say on how any activity or circumstance that introduces or increases risk might be managed, or whether it is allowed.

-For a comprehensive overview, head to our Health and Safety Page.
+For a comprehensive overview, head to the Health and Safety section on our Resources Page.

 The most important factor is the programming.
 In particular, consider your audience’s experience in the space between each of the pieces.